AndreiBoris/homebase/README.md

 [Filament Group's LoadCSS script](https://github.com/filamentgroup/loadCSS), and [Skeleton-Sass](https://github.com/WhatsNewSaes/Skeleton-Sass)
-are under the MIT license with the licenses provided with each component available in the directories from which they are used (mostly within `dist`).
+are under the MIT license with the licenses provided with each component are available in the directories from which they are used (mostly within `dist`).
 The exception being Skeleton-Sass which didn't provide a copied version of the license but [a link to the online version.](http://opensource.org/licenses/mit-license.php)